 The Town is treating some of the largest and healthiest ash trees along streets and in parks with pesticide (TreeAzin™) to help minimize damage caused by EAB.
 However, not all ash trees will be treated by the Town.
 Property owners may apply for a permit in order to treat town-owned ash trees adjacent to their property with TreeAzin™, at their own expense, by completing the application at the link below.

 Completed application forms can be emailed to firstname.lastname@example.org; dropped off at Richmond Hill's main Municipal Offices, 225 East Beaver Creeek Road, 5th floor; or mailed to Town of Richmond Hill, Attention: Natural Environment, 225 East Beaver Creek Road, 5th floor, Richmond Hill, ON L4B 3P4.

 Ash Trees on Private Property Property owners are responsible for trees on private property.
-If you have an ash tree on your property and suspect an EAB infestation you are encouraged to consult with a professional arborist (these can be found in the Yellow Pages and other business directories).
-You should choose an arborist certified with the International Society of Arboriculture (ISA) or registered with the American Society of Consulting Arborists (ASCA).
+If you have an ash tree on your property and suspect an EAB infestation we urge you to consult with a professional arborist about management options that will protect your property and ensure your safety.
+Arborists can be found in the Yellow Pages and other business directories.
+You should choose an arborist certified with the International Society of Arboriculture (ISA), registered with the American Society of Consulting Arborists (ASCA), or Provincially qualified Arborists and Utility Arborists by the College of Trades.
 Make sure to ask if there is a fee for inspection and quotes, as some companies provide these services free of charge.